imasmitja/DeepReinforcementLearning-Udacity-Project1/README.md

 	Windows (32-bit): click here
 	Windows (64-bit): click here

-(For Windows users) Check out this link [a link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.
+(For Windows users) Check out this [link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the environment.
+(For AWS) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use this [link](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md) to obtain the environment.

-Place the file in the DRLND GitHub repository, in the p1_navigation/ folder, and unzip (or decompress) the file.
+Place the file in the DRLND GitHub repository, in the <code> p1_navigation/ <code> folder, and unzip (or decompress) the file.

 Instructions
 Follow the instructions in Navigation.ipynb to get started with training your own agent!